 Tijuana has some traditional attractions as well, including bullfighting and Jai Alai (a Spanish ball court game), but this is not the classic Mexico that stories are made of.
 Just across the Mexican border, 30 minutes from downtown San Diego, Tijuana is unlike other Mexican cities, but is a worthwhile experience that provides a fascinating contrast between Mexico and the USA.

-While there is concern about the ongoing drug violence in Mexico, most visits to Tijuana are trouble-free and there have been no reports of tourists attacked in the city.
+While there is concern about the ongoing drug violence in Mexico, most visits to Tijuana are trouble-free.

 Transport: Trolley from downtown San Diego or bus 932 from the Santa Fe Railroad Depot in San Diego.